 Paul Yates, Laing O’Rourke

 Duncan Baird, Site Supervisor, Base Structures

 The project consisted of over 4000sqm of PTFE tensile fabric canopies that extended the whole length of the set down lanes at the terminal entrance.
 Additional canopies in the package included the car park entrance structures that reflected the main scheme.
-The eye-catching design utilises several series of a twisted hypar arrangement tensioned on an architectural steel frame, the sweeping undulations of fabric serving not only as shelter for passengers underneath but also as an outstanding architectural flourish to the terminal building.
+The eye-catching design utilises several series of a twisted hypar arrangement tensioned on an architectural steel frame complete with bespoke lighting.
+The sweeping undulations of fabric serving not only as shelter for passengers underneath but also as an outstanding architectural flourish to the terminal building.

 A major contribution to Base Structures winning this tender was by partnering with a well respected steel fabricator from the beginning of the project.
 As the value of the steel exceeded the fabric content a more competitive price was achieved by having the steel fabricator as the lead contractor.